 Or for Open Text:

-How Open Text’s Current Liabilities Impact Its ROCE
+Open Text's Current Liabilities And Their Impact On Its ROCE

-Open Text has total liabilities of US$875m and total assets of US$7.6b.
-Therefore its current liabilities are equivalent to approximately 11% of its total assets.
-This very reasonable level of current liabilities would not boost the ROCE by much.
+Open Text has total liabilities of US$1.0b and total assets of US$7.9b.
+Therefore its current liabilities are equivalent to approximately 13% of its total assets.
+It is good to see a restrained amount of current liabilities, as this limits the effect on ROCE.